ashprograms/ashprograms.github.io/portfolio/index.md

 My skills include:

 **Advanced programming**
- - I have been programming on Roblox in LuaU for 4 years, and mainly focus on backend.
+ - I have been programming on Roblox & LuaU for 4 years, and mainly focus on backend.
 I work a lot with datastores as well.
  - Discord integration: I work a lot with integrating Discord w/ Roblox.

-**Very basic animation**
-- I have been doing some very basic animations for a few months now.
-While I can do these, I don't market myself as an animator.

 **Other Skills**
  - Intermediate Python